scotch-io/meme-machine-api/readme.md

 We won't be using Vagrant for this app thank god.
 We'll be using PHP's local server to serve the app and SQLite (file) as our database.

--   Create a database file: `database/database.sqlite`
+-   Create a database file: `touch database/database.sqlite`
 -   Install Composer Packages: `composer install`
 -   Install JS Packages: `npm install`
 -   Copy `.env.example` to `.env`
+-   Create an APP_SECRET: `php artisan key:generate`
 -   Create a JWT_SECRET: `php artisan jwt:secret`
+-   Migrate: `php artisan migrate`
 -   Run the App: `php artisan serve`
 -   View App: <http://localhost:8000>